Curriculum: Associate of Science in Public Health

 Credit: 3

-This course is designed to give an overview of the field of Psychology and its major sub-fields, including (but not limited to) physiological (biology of behavior, consciousness, perception), cognitive (learning, thought, language), social, organizational, developmental, personality, and psychopathology and its treatment.
+This course is designed to give an overview of the field of Psychology and its major sub-fields: physiology (biology of behavior, consciousness, perception), cognition (learning, thought, language), social, organizational, developmental, personality, and psychopathology and its treatment.
 Students will be equipped to compare the advantages and disadvantages of the various research methods used in the field.
-Students will be encouraged to critically think about the psychological theories discussed, and be able to apply those and their findings to their lives.
+Students will be encouraged to analyze psychological theories and make applications of research findings to their lives.

 3